 If charged as a felony, the crime is punishable by imprisonment in California for up to three years.

-Please note that instead of jail time, a judge may award a defendant with misdemeanor (or summary) probation or felony (or formal) probation.
+Please note that instead of jail time, a judge may award you with misdemeanor (or summary) probation or felony (or formal) probation.

 Our California criminal defense attorneys will highlight the following in this article: